Cat5TV/pinecraft/README.md

 I have chosen to be conservative with my overclocking for two reasons:

-1) I want you to get the best performance out of your Minecraft server, but also wish to ensure it is stable.
+1) I want you to get the best possible performance out of your Minecraft server, but also wish to ensure it is rock-solid stable.
 2) I do not want to void your warranty.
 I.E., I will NOT enable force_turbo.
 3) I do not wish to damage your Pi.